 BULLETIN.
 After 18 ½ years of serving the community, Old Pueblo Trolley’s operation of historic streetcars was suspended at the end of October for construction of the modern streetcar project.
 When finished in about two years, OPT plans to resume operations.
 The initial project work will provide an improved drainage system on 7th Street and 8th street necessitating removal of the track and overhead electric conductor began in early November.
 This work is scheduled to be followed by replacement of the single existing track and overhead on 4th Avenue and University Blvd. with new double track and overhead electric supply system.
 We look forward to operating with the modern streetcar when it commences operation in 2013.
 In preparation, volunteers will continue restoration and maintenance work on the trolleys.
 VOLUNTEERS are needed for this important work.
 If you are interested in volunteering, please see our form.
 Tours of the ongoing work at the trolley barn and … Continue reading

 Located at the west end of the restored Train Depot is the Transportation Museum.
 I know.
 When I first heard about it I wasn’t in any hurry to go either.
 But there is no way to understand the history of Tucson until you witness the incredible impact the arrival of the Southern Pacific Railroad had on, what was then (1880), a tiny (mostly) Mexican village.
 This museum is small, free, and worthwhile.
+This is also the place where Wyatt Earp and Doc Holiday delivered the final blow to Frank Stillwell.
+Inside the train depot,(Amtrak) you will see replicas of three Maynard Dixon Murals.
+Maynard Dixon is a Western artist of some note.
+Rumor is, the real ones are under wraps at the Tucson Museum of Art.
 Another reason to visit the Transportation Museum is at the other end of the Depot: Maynard’s Market & Kitchen.
-Very good food; indoor or patio dining.
-For ambiance, you get the occasional deafening roar of a hundred-car freight train passing a few yard from your table.
-The ground shakes.
-The tables rock ‘n roll.
-Quite exciting!
-14 N. Toole Ave, Tucson Visit the Website. … Continue reading
+Very good food; indoor or … Continue reading